piyushagarwal08/Adhoc-ST-2019-/rhel8.md

 * $ docker stop container-id # to stop a running containers
 * To clear cache memory of system run command sync; echo 3 | sudo tee /proc/sys/vm/drop_caches
+* $ mount -o remount,rw /    # if opens read only mode in emergency mode
+* $ dhclient -r    # to remove previous dhcp state
+* $ dhclient -v br0    # to restart dhcp client and provide with dhcp service to local system
 ```
 ----
 ## LVM